CallMeGreg/migrate-secret-alert-state/README.md

 # Overview
 This script ([main.py](./main.py)) migrates the state of GitHub Advanced Security secret scanning alerts from GitHub Enterprise Server (GHES) repositories to GitHub Enterprise Cloud (GHEC) repositories.

-The actor, reason, comment, and timestamp from the source repository alert will be captured in the destination repository alert.
+# How it works
+The script works by looking at a CSV file to determine which GHES source orgs/repos map to which GHEC destination orgs/repos.
+For each repo pair, the script confirms that secret scanning is enabled in both repos, and looks at both the _pattern name_ and _secret value_ to match a source alert ID to a destination alert ID.
+If the source alert state is `resolved`, and the destination alert state is `open`, the script will close the destination alert using the same reason.

+The comment attached to the destination alert will include the source alert actor, reason, timestamp, and comment.

 # Pre-requisites
 - Python 3